Cummins Corporate Office Building

-The Cummins Corporate Office Building in Columbus, Indiana is a modernist office building designed by Kevin Roche.
+The Cummins Corporate Office Building is a modernist office building in Columbus, Indiana, United States, designed by Kevin Roche.
 Constructed in 1983, the building serves as the corporate headquarters of the Cummins engine company.
 It was constructed on an old railroad yard and is unique for being built around the Cerealine Building, which was Cummins' first factory building.

 Background

 Cummins CEO J. Irwin Miller had "a lifelong interest in architecture", and in the 1950s established a foundation to pay architecture fees for new public buildings in Columbus and Bartholomew County.
-When Cummins decided to construct a new corporate headquarters, it turned to Pritzker Prize-winning architect, Kevin Roche.
+When Cummins decided to construct a new corporate headquarters, it turned to Pritzker Prize-winning architect Kevin Roche of the firm Roche-Dinkeloo.

 Structure

 The building is built on a three-block plot of land that formerly served as a rail yard in downtown Columbus.
 As part of its distinctive construction, Roche built the new precast concrete structure around the original Cerealine Building, which served as Cummins' first factory and administrative offices.
 The original building was also renovated to serve as the cafeteria for the employees of the company.

 Roche used precast concrete and glass as his primary building elements in the 200000 sqft building.
 Jack Curtis executed the landscaping for the facility, including the large open green area on the eastern side that is open to the public as a park.
 As of 2013, it remained in use as Cummins' corporate headquarters.

 In 2017 Cummins began a $50 million renovation of the building, scheduled for completion in 2019.
+The renovation, designed by HOK, was completed in November 2024.